-The supplemental worksheet (QDM-vMR-cross-map.xlsx) maps amongst QIDAM, QDM [1], and VMR [2] classes.
-The original mapping was against the Virtual Medical Record (vMR) for Clinical Decision Support [2]; changes in the current balloted version of vMR Release 2 (May 2013) have been annotated in the comments column of the worksheet as appropriate.
+The supplemental worksheet (QDM-vMR-cross-map.xlsx) maps amongst QIDAM, QDM [1], and vMR [2] classes.
+The purpose of these mappings is to assess the coverage of concepts from QDM and vMR in QIDAM.
+The original mapping was against the Virtual Medical Record (vMR) for Clinical Decision Support [2]; changes in the current published version of vMR Release 2 (May 2013) have been annotated in the comments column of the worksheet as appropriate.

 The summary worksheet shows the mappings of the QDM data types (with QRDA-I templates) (July 2012) and QIDAM and vMR classes, with each top-level QDM category (e.g., Medication) followed by a specific state (e.g., Medication, Administered, which is mapped to the SubstanceAdministrationEvent vMR class).

-The other tabs in the worksheet are associated with the appropriate QDM category (e.g., Diagnosis, Encounter, Intervention, etc.) in which each category lists the QDM attributes which are mapped to the equivalent vMR classes and properties.
+The other tabs in the worksheet are associated with the appropriate QDM category (e.g., Diagnosis, Encounter, Intervention, etc.) in which each category lists the QDM attributes which are mapped to the equivalent vMR classes and attributes.
 The Additional Notes column notes exceptions or limitations.

 Scope

-The primary scope of this model is limited to the data elements needed to be represented in US Realm eCQMs and CDS artifacts.
-The working definition of the scope is the union of the existing concepts represented in QDM [1] (and, by derivation, the QDM-based HQMF Implementation Guide) and vMR [2] that are further informed by the templates specifications previously listed.
+The primary scope of this model is limited to the clinical data elements needed to be represented in US Realm eCQMs and CDS artifacts.
+The working definition of the scope is the union of the existing clinical concepts represented in QDM [1] (and, by derivation, the QDM-based HQMF Implementation Guide) and vMR [2] that are further informed by the templates specifications previously listed.

 The model currently addresses concepts related to: